kerimcanbalkan/meteorite/README.md

-# 🌍 Save The Planet
+# 🌍 Meteorite

-**Save The Planet** is a 2D pixel art game built using [Kaboom.js](https://kaboomjs.com/) and TypeScript.
+**Meteorite** is a 2D pixel art game built using [Kaboom.js](https://kaboomjs.com/) and TypeScript.
 In this game, you are the guardian of a habitable planet, defending it from an onslaught of meteoroids.
 The goal is to achieve the highest score by destroying meteoroids before they impact the planet.

 ## 🚀 Gameplay